yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 1. Edit start / stop script
 	- Edit the start / stop script by referring to the script resource item described in the EXPRESSCLUSTER X manual.
 - Sample script
 	- The following is a sample script resource to be registered in EXPRESSCLUSTER.
-Add the part in bold
+Add the part in bold.
 - Start script
 ```
 rem *************
 rem business normal processing
 rem *************

 rem Start WebOTX AS domain
 set PATH=%PATH%;C:¥WebOTX¥bin
 call otxadmin start-domain admin

 rem priority check
 IF "%CLP_SERVER%" == "OTHER" GOTO ON_OTHER1

 rem *************
 rem Startup and recovery process after failover
 rem *************